Scalr/terraform-scalr-migrate-tfc/README.md

 }
 ```

+* Run `terraform init` and then `terraform apply`
-**Note** that after the migration is done you still have to configure sensitive shell variables or [provider credentials](https://docs.scalr.com/en/latest/cloud_credentials.html) in order to authorize your pipelines.
+* After the migration is done you still have to configure sensitive shell variables or [provider credentials](https://docs.scalr.com/en/latest/cloud_credentials.html) in order to authorize your pipelines.
+* After the secrets configuration is done - trigger the run to double-check workspaces work as expected and generate no changes.